Emma Bunting: Personal

 Bunting was described as being "the most unassuming little actress that has stopped in Topeka for many years."
 She declared avowedly to not being a suffragette and her only pet was a singing canary.
 She was 5 ft 3 in with dark blue eyes.

-She was married to Charles Leyburne on May 22, 1899, who died in March 1903 at the age of 26 after a short illness of typhoid pneumonia, which no hope of recovery.
+She was married to Charles Leyburne on May 22, 1899, who died in March 1903 at the age of 26 after a short illness of typhoid pneumonia, with no hope of recovery.
 At the time, Leyburne was one of the best known actors in Reading, Pennsylvania.

+A report in the Pottsville Republican in April 1903, the month following the death of her first husband, suggested that Bunting had married fellow actor Earl Burgess, a known actor in the Pottsville, Pennsylvania area.
+However just 3 days later, this was disputed by other newspapers, who indicated a libel suit may follow.
+The following August, the Pottsville Republican again reported the marriage of the two actors, which was re-reported by other outlets in April 1904.